acr-lfr/generate-it/docs/_pages/configuration.md

   ... // .nodegenrc
   "joi": {
     "strings": {
-      "autotrim": "opt-out"
+      "autoTrim": "opt-out"
     }
   },
   ...
 }
 ```

-`joi.strings.autotrim`: Controls how strings are processed before validation.
+`joi.strings.autoTrim`: Controls how strings are processed before validation.
 Options are `["off", "opt-out"]`, defaulting to `"off"`.
 - `off` means strings received are not trimmed in validation.
 - `opt-out` means auto-trim on strings received will be applied, opt out on a specific component with `x-dont-trim`.